abuehl/docs/no-implicit-import.md

-Let's face it: The true canonical means to produce implementation files for modules is to use the `"module"` keyword, followed by the name of the module (TU `#1`).
+Let's face it: The true canonical means to produce implementation files for modules is to use the `"module"` keyword, followed by the name of the module (TU `#1a`).

 ## A fundamental flaw

-We might say that the problem presented above here is too small to be of concern.
+We might say that the problem presented above is too small to be of concern.
 But it reveals a fundamental flaw in the current design of modules.

-The current semantic of translation unit `#1` bundles two things together:
+The current semantics of translation unit `#1a` bundles two things together:

-1. Signaling an implementation unit of a module
+1. Defining an implementation unit of a module
 2. Importing the interface of the module

 For module interfaces which don't export partitions, this is not a poblem.
 But